Ramman (festival)

 Ramman is a religious festival and ritual theatre of the Garhwal region in India.
-It is a festival of the Garhwali People in the Saloor Dungra village of the Painkhanda Valley in the Chamoli district in Uttarakhand, India.
+It is a festival of the Garhwali People celebrated in many villages of the region.
+Although there are many Rammans, such as the Jak Ramman, one of the most popular is the masked Ramman of the Saloor Dungra village of the Painkhanda Valley in the Chamoli district in Uttarakhand, India.

+The masked Ramman is unique to the Saloor-Dungra village and is neither replicated nor performed anywhere else in the Himalayan region.
 The festival and the eponymous art form are conducted as an offering to the village deity, Bhumiyal Devta, in the courtyard of the village temple.
-The Ramman is unique to the village and is neither replicated nor performed anywhere else in the Himalayan region.

 Deity

 The guardian deity of Saloor Dungra is Bhumichetrapal, also known as Bhumiyal Devta.
 The festival is held in her honour every year after Baisakhi, a harvest festival that also marks the beginning of the Hindu Solar New Year.
 On the day of Baisakhi, the village priest announces the date for the Ramman festival which falls on the ninth or the eleventh day after Baisakhi.